timwis/enviar/README.md

 3. Point twilio's incoming message webhook to `http://<your-server>/api/inbound` (check out [ngrok](https://ngrok.com/) to expose your localhost)

 Access the server at `http://localhost:3000`

-Note that there is no authentication built [yet](issues/7), so be careful exposing this publicly.